victorca25/traiNNer/docs/howtotrain.md

 Sometimes the checkboard artifacts will go away if you train long enough.
 Maybe you can try training your model a bit longer.

+## MultiSampler Dataloader (WBC)

+The training process for White-box Cartoonization expects one input dataset (real photos) and one target dataset (cartoons/anime).
+In both cases, one directory containing `landscape` (or scenery) images and another with `faces` are used and, by default, the code will automatically sample landscape images with a probability of `4/5` and faces with a probability of `1/5` when using the `concat_unaligned` dataset mode.
+The distribution weights can be changed with the `sampler_weights` option and if only one diretory is to be used (for example, only landscape), then the regular `unaligned` dataset mode can be used instead.

+## Image representations (WBC)

+Besides the regular loss weights from other models, due to the multiple representations used in `WBC`, it is also possible to select which of the configured losses will be used for each representation and an independent scale that each representation will have in total during training.
+This allows for very fine-grained configuration flexibility for training custom models.

+Each representation uses different images pairs to calculate the respective losses, namely:
+*   Surface: the `edge-preserving filtered model output` vs. the `edge-preserving filtered target cartoon image`.
+*   Texture: the `random grayscale model output` vs. the `random grayscale target cartoon image`.
+*   Structure: the `model output` vs. the `superpixel segmented model output`
+*   Content: the `input photo image` vs. the `model output`.
+*   Regularization: if using only the TV regularization, then only the `model output`, but otherwise it will calculate losses between the `model output` and the `target cartoon images` (for use with losses that can operate with unaligned images, like `Contextual Loss`).

+The representation losses are configured in the options file with:
+*   surf_losses
+*   text_losses
+*   struct_losses
+*   cont_losses
+*   reg_losses
+*   idt_losses

+And similarly, the representation scales with:
+*   surface_scale
+*   texture_scale
+*   struct_scale
+*   content_scale
+*   reg_scale

+Depending on each case you may want to tweak the balance of the losses, weights and scales to achieve the desired results.
+Note that when starting training, even if a pretrained model is used, the cartoonization effect may not be apparent while the discriminators are being trained, so a safer strategy is to start training with the default configuration for about 5000 iterations before tweaking the balance, so the effects can be properly evaluated.

+Something important to keep in mind is that the `Structure` representation calculates the superpixel targets from the model outputs, so it can potentially create a feedback loop if the scale of this representation is too high in comparison to the `Content` representation (that maintains the semantic invariability), so they have to be balanced.

+A valid alternative to tweaking every representation is to train multiple models from the same pretrained model, each with a focus on each representation and then interpolate the resulting models to fine-tune the results.
+The guided filter during inference also provides additional control over the details that are preserved in the final results.

 # Video